Ecwid/ecwid-wordpress-plugin/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 0.9.1 =
+- [!]
+The "Single Sign-on" feature didn't work properly in some cases.
+Fixed.

 = 0.9 =
 - [+] The "Single Sign-on" feature has been added.
 This feature allows your customers to sign into your WordPress site and fully use your store without having to sign into Ecwid.